bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

 1. Name 3 JavaScript Array/Object Methods that do not produce side-effects?
 Which method do we use to create a new object while extending the properties of another object?

 Map, filter, and reduce are typically the methods that we go to when we want to manipulate data but want to avoid side-effects.
-This is done by basically making a new array object by using those above functions, thereby avoiding direct mutation of the original array.
+This is done by basically making a new array by using those above functions, thereby avoiding direct mutation of the original array.

 Object.assign() is the function we typically use to extend the properties of another object.